Auto insurance prices are based on a number of different factors, including your driving history, the type of vehicle that you own, and your age.

 Traffic density can influence auto insurance rates.
 For instance, the state of Maine is ranked as having a very slow rural pace, which, in turn, keeps auto insurance rates down.
 There is typically no morning or afternoon rush hour gridlock, like is seen in many metropolitan areas like New York City.
 Because of this, there are also fewer accidents—and therefore, fewer insurance claims.

 Another reason that rates are higher or lower in a given area actually has nothing to do with conditions in the area or with the drivers themselves, but rather the amount of carrier competition.
 In other words, the more insurance carriers competing for business in a particular area, the lower auto insurance rates are likely to be.

-Some states, such as Ohio, Illinois, and Texas, have more than 650 insurers that are competing for business.
+Some states have hundreds of insurers that are competing for business.
 This competition, along with the way that insurers are regulated in certain states, tends to keep premiums both stable and affordable for consumers.

 Where to Go to Keep Your Auto Insurance Premium Low